jinjagit/calculator/README.md

 **Not yet implemented:**

-* settings menu (maximize/full-screen toggle, theme toggle, l/r-handed toggle)
+* settings menu (maximize/full-screen toggle, l/r-handed toggle)
-* second theme
 * some error/warning messages
 * some animations
 * 'F' (full-screen) key; only on mobile, letterbox layout